Discover the Essence: Homemade Anchovy Stock Korea Recipe

 So in this blog post, I wanted to share my recipe for homemade anchovy broth and talk about the ways it can be used to add instant flavor to grains, veggies, marinades, and more.
 As a busy mom, I appreciate that anchovy stock comes together quickly and keeps for up to a week in the fridge.
 I hope by providing this easy method, I can encourage more home cooks to keep a batch of this umami-rich broth handy for everyday cooking!

-These little powerhouses of flavor hold the secret to authentic anchovy stock.
+These little powerhouses of flavor hold the secret to authentic ANCHOVY STOCK.
 Ready to embrace the umami journey?

 Anchovy Stock Recipe

-Discover The Essence: Homemade Anchovy Stock Korea Recipe 1
+Discover the Essence: Homemade Anchovy Stock Korea Recipe 1

 ANCHOVY STOCK